-Legal documents (wills, trusts, powers of attorney, prenuptial or divorce settlements) are complicated.
-Money and family relationships are at stake. …
+Legal documents like wills, trusts, powers of attorney, prenuptial or divorce settlements are complicated.
+Often, both money and family relationships …

 If you have been named as a beneficiary of a trust, you probably have many questions about what comes next.
 Trusts can take many forms and may be governed by unique provisions established by the creator of the trust or “grantor.”
 As a trust beneficiary, you have certain rights.
 But to ensure that your financial and other interests are fully protected, you need some basic information about different trust structures and their management.